Snyrby/WGU-C950-Data-Structures-and-Algorithms/README.md

 L.  Acknowledge sources, using in-text citations and references, for content that is quoted, paraphrased, or summarized.

 M.  Demonstrate professional communication in the content and presentation of your submission.

+## Attrributes

+A. program created using pycharm 2022.2

+B. Python 3.1.0 was used

+C. Directions:

+1. Follow prompts on console

+2. User types numbers based on which input